NightwindDev/Tweak-Tutorial/p3_views.md

 UIViews are basically the "shapes" that we are talking about.
 For example, `UIButton`s are UIViews, and so are `SBIconView`s which are the icons on our homescreen.

 ## UIViewController
 UIViewControllers, on the other hand, "control" the views.
 They utilize data and display it on a UIView.
-An example of this would be `UIAlertController`.
+An example of this would be `UIAlertController`. `UIViewController`s do not actually display anything by themselves on the screen, they use their `.view` property, which is a `UIView`, to display whatever they need to display.

 ## Applying the Knowledge

 So, from what we learned, we will now try to create our own tweak to put a rectangle on our homescreen.
 We will replace the code in our first tweak, but if you want to make a new project for this, feel free to do so.
-Let's first find the class that we will hook to "inject" our custom code to.
+Let's first find the class that we will hook the methods of to "inject" our custom code to.
 We will do this with FLEX.
 As stated previously, the way we will need to find the view would be like so:

 1. Trigger the FLEX menu (the instructions to this are likely in the tweak description.)
 2. Press the select button on the FLEX menu.